duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 Indexes should be on all columns that are references in `WHERE, HAVING, ORDER BY` parts of sql.
 For example if you find using specific column `User.find_by column: 'val'`.
-Also we can add index to to `:updated_at` column since we sometimes order by that column.
+Also we can add index to `:updated_at` column since we sometimes order by that column.

 All foreign keys need to have index.